 Depending on the type of business you plan to operate, you may also need to obtain certain business licenses and permits.
 The specific requirements for your particular business will depend on a variety of factors.

 However, with so many different types of licenses and permits, it can be confusing to figure out which ones are required for you.
 Fortunately, we can help.

 With our partners at Avalara, we can provide you with a Business License Report to help you determine what types of licenses, permits, and registrations may need for your LLC’s particular type of business.

-For just $49, we can form your Arizona LLC for you in just minutes.
-No LegalZoom promo code required: Pay just $49 plus filing fees for fast LLC formation in Arizona.
+Starting at just $0 plus state fees, we can form your Arizona LLC for you in just minutes.
+No LegalZoom promo code required: Pay just $0 plus filing fees for fast LLC formation in Arizona.

 Yes.
 Filing your forms and making timely payments are essential to keeping your business in compliance.
 Thus, failure to pay your fees on time can result in penalties that may include:

 If you’re worried about your ability to keep up with your payment dates and deadlines, see how we can help with our Worry-Free

 Non-payment of your filing fee to the Arizona government can result in several negative consequences for your business.
 Most importantly, failure to file and pay on time can even result in the involuntary dissolution of your LLC.